A Hodge Theoretic generalization of $\mathbb{Q}$-Homology Manifolds I: General Case: Introduction

-where $\underline{\Omega}_Z^p$ is the $p$-th Du Bois complex of $Z$ and $\mathbb D_Z = R \cohH om_{\shO_Z}(-,\omega_Z^\bullet)$ is the Grothendieck duality functor.
+where $\underline{\Omega}_Z^p$ is the $p$-th Du Bois complex of $Z$.
 We review the Du Bois complexes in Section \ref{sect-Preliminaries} below.
-For now, these should be thought of as replacements of the sheaf of K\"{a}hler differentials which are better behaved from a Hodge theoretic point of view.
+For now, these should be thought of as replacements of the sheaf of K\"{a}hler differentials which are better behaved from a Hodge-theoretic point of view.

 \begin{definition} Let $Z$ be a pure $d$-dimensional variety.
-We say $Z$ is a \emph{rational homology manifold to Hodge degree} $k$, or {\it $k$-Hodge rational homology variety} if $\phi^p$ is a quasi-isomorphism for $0\leq p\leq k$.
+We say $Z$ is a \emph{rational homology manifold to Hodge degree} $k$, or {\it a $k$-Hodge rational homology variety} if $\phi^p$ is a quasi-isomorphism for $0\leq p\leq k$.

 Further, define the {\it HRH level of $Z$} to be

 where we follow the convention that $\HRH(Z) = -1$ if $\phi^0$ is not a quasi-isomorphism. \end{definition}